 - Add the sunflower seeds and peanuts, mixing well to make sure all is coated with the chocolate/peanut butter mixture.
 Using a spoon, drop mixture into small piles on prepared baking sheet.
 I measured roughly 1.5 Tablespoons of “dough” each, to make 15 cookies.
 Make them as big or small as you wish.

 - Transfer cookies to the refrigerator and allow to set, about 1 hour.
 Serve cookies immediately to avoid the chocolate from melting.
 Store cookies in the refrigerator (covered) for up to 7 days.

-*Maple syrup may be used instead of honey.
+- Sweetener: Maple syrup may be used instead of honey.

-*Instead of sunflower seeds, use all peanuts or substitute another nut.
+- Sunflower Seeds: Instead of sunflower seeds, use all peanuts or substitute another nut.

-*Looking for nut free version?
-Try using sunflower seed butter and all sunflower seeds.
+- Nut Free Version: Use sunflower seed butter and all sunflower seeds.

 Keywords: gluten free fudge cookies, gluten free no bake cookies